k2view-academy/K2View-Academy/articles/44_administration_and_operations/README.md

 <strong>Administration and Operations</strong>

-The Administration and Operations section of the K2view Knowledge Base is a centralized resource providing technical notes on critical operational areas required to install, configure, scale, and manage the K2view platform.
-The notes are organized into major categories:
+The Administration and Operations section of the K2view Knowledge Base is a centralized resource providing technical notes (technotes) on critical operational areas required to install, configure, scale, and manage the K2view platform.
+The technotes are organized in the top-level categories listed below.

-1. Installation Options & Planning
-2. Space & Configuration Management
-3. Kubernetes Operations & Scaling
-4. Platform Behavior & Orchestration
-5. Identity Federation

-This section is tailored for system architects, DevOps engineers, administrators, and end users who seek practical guidance that supplements the primary K2view reference documentation.
+These technotes are tailored for system architects, DevOps engineers, administrators, and end users who seek practical guidance that supplements the primary K2view reference documentation.

-Please also check out our <a href="/articles/COE/README.md">Best Practices</a>.
+Please also check out our <a href="/articles/COE/README.md">*Best Practices*</a> intended for organizations adopting or scaling with Fabric, to ensure consistent standards, secure development, performance, and reliability in their deployments.

-<strong>Topic Areas</strong>
+<strong>Topic Categories</strong>

 <ul>
 	<li><a href="/articles/44_administration_and_operations/Installation/README.md">Installation Options and Planning</a>